Reader's Digest: Inception and growth

 The first "Word Power" column of the magazine was published in the January 1945 edition, written by Wilfred J. Funk.
-In December 1952, the magazine published "Cancer by the Carton", a series of articles that linked smoking with lung cancer, and this topic was later repeated in other articles.
+In December 1952, the magazine published "Cancer by the Carton", a series of articles that linked smoking with lung cancer.

 From 2002 to 2006, Reader's Digest conducted a vocabulary competition in schools throughout the US called Reader's Digest National Word Power Challenge.
 In 2007, the magazine said it would not have the competition for the 2007–08 school year: "...but rather to use the time to evaluate the program in every respect, including scope, mission, and model for implementation."

 In 2006, the magazine published three more local-language editions in Slovenia, Croatia, and Romania.
 In October 2007, the Digest expanded into Serbia.
 The magazine's licensee in Italy stopped publishing in December 2007.
 The magazine launched in the People's Republic of China in January 2008.
 It ceased publishing in China in 2012, due to a lack of sales caused by a relatively high price, a poorly defined audience and low-quality translated content.

 For 2010, the US edition of the magazine reduced its publishing schedule to 10 times a year rather than 12, and to increase digital offerings.
 It also cut its circulation guarantee for advertisers to 5.5 million copies from 8 million.
 In announcing that decision, in June 2009, the company said that it planned to reduce its number of celebrity profiles and how-to features, and increase the number of inspiring spiritual stories and stories about the military.

 Beginning in January 2013, the US edition was increased to 12 times a year.